 The Problem: Blemishes

-The Cover: Sometimes covering a spot with a heavy concealer can make it all the more obvious.
+The Solution: Sometimes covering a spot with a heavy concealer can make it all the more obvious.
 Avoid that tell-tale cakey, flaky look while toning down redness and hiding away blemishes by choosing an ultra-smooth formula.
 Nars Soft Matte Concealer uses soft blurring technology to hide imperfections weightlessly and seamlessly.
 Plus, it lasts all day.
-If your skin is oily and concealer tends to slip off, try Becca Ultimate Coverage Concealing Crème, which has a light, creamy feel but provides good coverage and keeps blemishes undercover for hours.

 The Problem: Redness And Broken Veins

-Very visible broken capillaries may require extra coverage so try applying concealer on top of foundation and then fix with a makeup mist such as Cover FX Illuminating Setting Spray.
+Very visible broken capillaries may require extra coverage..
+Try applying concealer on top of your foundation and then fix with a makeup mist such as Kate Somerville UncompliKated Makeup Setting Spray, which also offers SPF50 protection.
 Try blending the two shades in the Laura Mercier Secret Camouflage Concealer on the back of your hand to create your perfect colour and apply with a small brush, blending into foundation for a precision finish.

 The easiest way to ensure your skin stays flawless all day is to create a touch-up kit for your handbag.
-Include a light-reflecting pen such as Chantecaille Le Camouflage Stylo which will hide dark circles and any redness around the nose or cheeks.
+Include a light-reflecting pen, such as Chantecaille Le Camouflage Stylo, which will hide dark circles and any redness around the nose or cheeks.
 For pimples the By Terry Stylo Expert Click Stick is a creamy concealer that comes in a no-mess pen and makes quick work of hiding a sudden spot.
-Becca’s Multi-Tasking Perfecting Powder will set your concealer and help to blur any imperfections, plus the in-built mirror means you can perfect your complexion wherever you are.